cyber-anderson/Formatix/README.md

 # Formatix Image Converter

 Formatix is a fast, lightweight batch image converter for Windows.
 Convert, resize and optimize WEBP, JPEG, PNG, BMP, TIFF, ICO and HEIF/HEIC images in just a few clicks.
+It also supports SVG vector files as input, allowing them to be converted into raster formats such as PNG, JPEG, WEBP and more.

 No file limits, no internet connection.
-Your images never leave your computer.
+100% offline processing means your images are never uploaded, shared, or sent anywhere — everything stays on your computer.

 https://github.com/user-attachments/assets/e02e780b-f78b-439b-9979-90f6eafb6b10